 Before Social Security will approve you to receive regular disability payments, you will need to provide them with substantial proof of your condition in the form of medical records and test.

 You will be required to receive a spirometry test, which will measure how much air you can exhale in one second.
 The results of this test must meet the level of COPD for you to qualify for disability benefits.

 In addition to performing this test, you will also need to provide Social Security with at least a year’s worth of medical records related to your asthma.
 These records should include information about your diagnosis, treatments you have received and the effects of the condition, including the necessity of hospital stays.

 Social Security will examine your records and then provide you a verdict on your application.
 If your benefits are denied, then you may need to hire legal representation to help you fight your case.

-Consult a California Disability Lawyer
+Consult A California Disability Lawyer

 Sometimes, even if you provide ample evidence of your limiting breathing condition, you may still be denied your benefits, meaning you need to fight the decision with legal help.
-To make sure you receive benefits for your chronic asthma, you need to partner with a California disability lawyer from The Law Offices of Dr. Bill LaTour.
+To make sure you receive benefits for your chronic asthma, you need to partner with a California disability attorney from The Law Offices of Dr. Bill LaTour.

 Our team has the knowledge necessary to examine the specifics of your case and help you fight for the disability benefits that you need to live your life successfully.
 Schedule a consultation with one of our attorneys today and get the help that you deserve.